Bikeman868/RestDB/README.md

-To improve performance you can split the file set into multiple data files and/or log files.This improves performance because disk I/O operations are serialized and threads have to wait their turn to access the file.
+To improve performance you can split the file set into multiple data files and/or log files.This improves performance because disk I/O operations are serialized for each file and threads have to wait their turn to access the file.
 For many database operations most of the data is in cache and does not require many disk IO operations to complete.
 Updates are always applied to the log file first then applied to the data file only after all log file updates are flushed to disk, so these don't block the executing transaction.

 For applications that make a lot of small updates it helps to have more log files because the updates can be stored in the logs using one thread for each log file.